maltamathsoc/maltamathsoc.github.io/input-articles/test1.~4~/article.md

 \\]

 This is a test for converting from Markdown (incl.
 MathJax) to HTML.
 Hopefully, I can find a stable way to do this conversion by making used of a Makefile which allows me to create this when there are multiple .md files present in directory.

+What we have found is that the application "markdown" provided by the package "discount" (on Archlinux) is not a good conversion tool.